Updated: Oct 24

 To put it into context: Why are people rushing to buy the new shoe brand, Allbirds?

-At $125 a pair, why wouldn’t you buy a $30 pair of shoes that serve the same function?
+At $125 a pair, one would wonder why someone wouldn’t just buy a $30 pair of shoes to serve the same function of protecting their feet.
 But it’s Allbirds value proposition that keeps customers coming back.
 Allbirds capitalizes on creating wearables that are sustainably sourced, always keeping the environment and climate change in mind.

-Developing a value proposition is one of the top ways to stand out in the cannabis industry.
-To figure out your value proposition, identify what sets your cannabis business apart from the rest.
+With that being said, developing a value proposition is one of the top ways to stand out in the cannabis industry.
+To figure out your value proposition, you want to identify what sets your cannabis business apart from the rest.

 Check out the queries below for ideas on value propositions you may be able to identify and maximize with the help of your public relations team: